G. K. Moopanar

-Govindaswamy Karuppiah Moopanar (19 August 1931 – 30 August 2001), known as G. K. Moopanar, was a Tamil Nadu Congress Committee leader, parliamentarian, and social worker.
+Govindhasamy Karuppaiya Mooppanar (19 August 1931 – 30 August 2001), known as G. K. Mooppanar, was a Tamil Nadu Congress Committee leader, parliamentarian, and social worker.
 He served as Member of the Rajya Sabha, president of Tamil Nadu Congress Committee and general secretary of All India Congress Committee from 1980 to 1988.
-Moopanar was a close associate of Congress leader and former Tamil Nadu Chief Minister, K. Kamaraj.
+Mooppanar was a close associate of Congress leader and former Tamil Nadu Chief Minister K. Kamarajar.